rebeccacrompton/aws-serverless-terraform/README.md

 ## Project structure
 - `infra/`: Contains all Terraform code for defining AWS infrastructure.
-- `.github\`: Contains GitHub Actions workflows for deploying Terraform resources.
+- `.github/`: Contains GitHub Actions workflows for deploying Terraform resources.
-- `src\`: Contains source code for Lambda functions and state machines.
+- `src/`: Contains source code for Lambda functions and state machines.

 ## GitHub secrets
 The repository is configured with the following GitHub secrets for securely accessing AWS: